Tenzin0/Pokemon-Catalog-Browser/README.md

 note: Cors
 we need cors since we run backend and frontend on different port, so the browser tries to protect us from accessing different domain - so we need cors to bypass it

+TODO:
+- Create the card with pokemon information
+- utlize bootstrap (column/rows) to uniformly place the cards
+- add search-bar
+- develop auto-completion for search-bar